But back to the real-world hardware at the center of this evolving Mixed Reality game: the gumball machine.

 Gumball Machine #3

-What I was interested in, above all, was connectivity.
-So I eliminated the "knock" part.
+What you are interested in, above all, is connectivity.
+So you eliminate the "knock" part.

-My secret, I was starting to think, would be a secret word, harvested from one of the many augmented reality images placed around District Hall.
+Your secret, you are starting to think, would be a secret word, harvested from one of the many augmented reality images placed around District Hall.